CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

     ## [1] 43 11

 The data set has 43 rows with 11 Variables.
-We therefore explore the data types present in each variable column.
+We therefore explore the data types of each variable/column.

     #Check Categorical VS Numeric Characters----
     cat_vars <- names(mobileBanking.Df)[which(sapply(mobileBanking.Df, is.character))]